ykahan/RepeatedCitationCounter/README.md

 Whenever the user alters the value of n or the targeted masechta, a text message appears on the app screen, confirming the change.

 When the user presses the "Analyze" button, the app performs the requisite analysis and displays a text message of the form "Masechta x has n repeated citations."
+If the "Save To Text File" checkbox is checked, then the analysis is saved in a generated text file.
+At present the path is hard-coded in, and the file name is generated based on the test done.
+Later I plan to upgrade the functionality to allow the user to designate the file path and name.

-The "Print Blocks" button is meant for debugging purposes, and will be removed in a later iteration.
+The "Print Blocks" and "Short Blocks" buttons are meant for debugging purposes, and will be removed in a later iteration.
 In the meanwhile, it displays the targeted text in a text window to the side of the app screen, arranged in the form of a string array.
 All spaces and episodes of "etc" have been removed from the strings in the array.